 - In a large bowl, place the flour, xanthan gum, baking powder and salt, and whisk to combine well.
 Add the chopped and chilled butter, and toss to coat it in the dry ingredients.

-- Flatten each chunk of butter between your thumb and forefinger.
-Add the sour cream, and mix to moisten the dry ingredients with the sour cream.
+- Create a well in the center of the dry ingredients with the butter shards, add the sour cream, and mix to moisten the dry ingredients with the sour cream.
 The dough should be shaggy and somewhat crumbly.

 - Knead the dough together with clean hands until it begins to come together.
 Add ice water by the teaspoon only if necessary for the dough to hold together.